kaldi-asr/kaldi/windows/INSTALL.md

          (kaldi)/tools/openfst$ cd ../../windows
          (kaldi)/windows $ pwd

+11. Copy `variables.props.dev` to `variables.props`.
-11. Modify the file `variables.props` to reflect the correct paths, using your favorite text editor.
+    Then modify the file `variables.props` to reflect the correct paths, using your favorite text editor.
     Don't worry, it's a text file, even though you have to be careful to keep the structure itself intact